gracelang/language/standardPrelude/standard.md

     // same as indices; the name keys is for compatibility with dictionaries.

     indexOf(sought:T)  -> Number
     // returns the index of my first element v such that v == sought.
+Raises NoSuchObject
-Raises NoSuchObject if there is none.
+    // if there is none.

     indexOf⟦W⟧(sought:T) ifAbsent(action:Function0⟦W⟧)  -> Number | W
-    // returns the index of the first element v such that v == sought.
-Performs action if there is no such element.
+    // returns the index of my first element v such that v == sought.
+Performs action if
+    // there is no such element.

     reversed -> Sequence⟦T⟧
     // returns a Sequence containing my values, but in the reverse order.